louchesprocket/pgnutil/README.txt

-Note that any of the transpositional selectors ("xeco," "xscideco," "xecodesc," "xscidecodesc," "xecomoves," and "xscidecomoves") may return more than one result.
+Note that any of the transpositional selectors ("xeco," "xscideco," "xecodesc," "xscidecodesc," "xecomoves," and "xscidecomoves") may return more than one result per game.

 By default, fields selected by the "-s" option appear on the output separated by the pipe ("|") character.
 If a different output